Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 ### Data preperation

-#### Step 1.
-Data processing
-The first step is transforming the raw NetCDF (.nc) satellite files into .tfrecords, a format compatible with DGMR-SO and EarthFormer.

 ##### data_preperation_to_tfr.py
-Converts the subset .nc files into TFRecord format.
+Converts the subset .nc files into TFRecord format, using the NetCDFNowcastingDataset class.
-- Uses sliding windows of 20 frames: 4 past frames and 16 future frames.
-- Removes windows if:
-     - Any of the first 8 frames contain more than 50% darkness (e.g., night).
-     - The time sequence is incomplete (e.g., due to missing files).
-- Normalizes satellite radiation values using clear-sky radiation (SDS / SDS_CS).
-- Requires the helper file tfrecord_shards_for_nowcasting.py. his file is custom made to create TFRecords which are suitable for nowcasting.
+- Requires the helper file tfrecord_shards_for_nowcasting.py.
+This file is custom made to create TFRecords which are suitable for nowcasting.
+- Creates a 80/20 split for the train and validation dataset.

 Usage:
 ```